Careful, deliberate, man of the utmost integrity: Shanmugam on PAP's 4G leader Heng Swee Keat

 Mr Shanmugam added that he is optimistic and confident about the PAP's 4G leadership.

 "The team has to be further strengthened by bringing in more people during the next elections," he added.
-"But you get that, I think Singapore will be in good hands."
+"If you get that, I think Singapore will be in good hands."